HomerReid/meep_adjoint/docs/Overview/index.rst

 .. _TheOverview:

 **********************************************************************
-:py:mod:`meep_adjoint` Overview and Invitation
+Introduction and Overview
 **********************************************************************

-This page offers a quick introduction to the theory and practice of :py:mod:`meep_adjoint`, beginning with a basic backgrounder on adjoint methods in general, then considering some representative design-optimization problems and outlining typical workflows for their solution in :mod:`meep_adjoint`.
+This page offers a quick introduction to the theory and practice of :py:mod:`meep_adjoint`, beginning with a basic backgrounder on adjoint methods in general, then considering some representative design-optimization problems and outlining typical workflows for tackling in :mod:`meep_adjoint`.
-Adjoint experts will probably want to skim much of this before moving on to the detailed step-by-step :doc:`tutorial <../Tutorial/index>`, but are first encouraged at least to glance at the list of
+Adjoint experts will probably want to skim much of this before moving on to the detailed step-by-step :doc:`tutorial <../Tutorial/index>`, but are first encouraged at least to glance at our conventions for what constitute the
+:doc:`essential defining ingredients of optimization problems <OptProbIngredients_>`_.

 ======================================================================
 Background: Automated design optimization and the adjoint method